top of page

 By Catherine Bush

 Ebenezer Scrooge hates Christmas and is determined to avoid celebrating the season.
 But, he receives a visit from the ghost of Jacob Marley, his former business partner.
 Marley warns Scrooge that the same fate awaits him unless he changes his miserly ways.
 With the help of the Ghosts of Christmas Past, Present, and Yet-to-Come, Scrooge learns to open his heart to all those around him.
-A new adaptation with 8 quick-changing actors and 15 of your favorite carols, this play will leave you glowing with the joy of the season.
+A new adaptation with quick-changing actors and many of your favorite carols, this play will leave you glowing with the joy of the season.

 Ages Recommended: Most enjoyed by children 8 and up